oliverwm1/zarrdump/README.rst

-Describe zarr stores from the command line.
-A path to any "filesystem" backed by `fsspec <https://github.com/intake/filesystem_spec>`_ is valid.
+Describe `zarr <https://github.com/zarr-developers/zarr-python>`_ stores from the command line.
+A path to any filesystem implemented by `fsspec <https://github.com/intake/filesystem_spec>`_ is valid.

 Installation
 ------------